-In the 27 years we have existed, we have organised around 660 events with a total of about 24,000 participants.
-Most of these events have been cycling tours in Portugal and abroad including 12 TransPyrenees tours; 2 TransAtlas tours; 17 “Travessia” TransPortugal tours; 15 TransPortugal stage races; 5 Tours on the French St James' Way Pilgrimage route (el Camino de Santiago), 2 Ruta de la Prata, 2 Cross Country World Cup Championships, 7 GeoRaids and 150 self guided tours.
+In the 30 years I have dedicated my life to cycling, I have organised over 1000 events thus I have met a lot of very interesting people.
+Most of these events have been cycling tours in Portugal and abroad including 13 TransPyrenees tours; 2 TransAtlas tours; 18 “Travessia” TransPortugal tours; 17 TransPortugal stage races; 6 Tours on the French St James' Way Pilgrimage route (el Camino de Santiago), 2 Ruta de la Prata, 2 Cross Country World Cup Championships, 7 GeoRaids and hundreds of self-guided tours.

-Some of the other activities we organise include hiking trips, multi-activity events, orienteering events, climbing and mountain biking courses, GPS courses, Jeep excursions and we have set up a number of outdoor activity circuits.
+Some of the other activities I have organised include hiking trips, multi-activity events, orienteering events, climbing and mountain biking courses, GPS courses, Jeep excursions and I have also designed and set up a number of outdoor activity circuits.

-Again, this year, to satisfy even more cycling fans we will continue offering the possibility to do the “Travessia” on the prettiest and most quiet secondary roads of Portugal.
-This alternative way of doing the “Travessia” will enable less well prepared cyclists to cross the country at the same time as the mountain bikers that will be taking the tougher off-road option.
+Origanally the Travessia is a Mountain Bike trip but again, this year, to satisfy even more cycling fans I will continue offering the possibility to do the “Travessia” both off road and on the prettiest and most quiet secondary roads of Portugal.
+This road option of doing the “Travessia” will enable less well-prepared cyclists to cross the country at the same time as the mountain bikers that will be taking the tougher off-road option.
 Everyone will stay at the same hotels each night and the daily distances are comparable.
 Both routes will cross the same areas, but the road option will always be somewhat easier.

 Although it will be less tough than the mountain bike option, it will still be a great challenge for anyone with an adventurous spirit and a reasonable level of physical fitness.